nodejs/node/doc/api/process.md

 When a new value is assigned, different platforms will impose different maximum length restrictions on the title.
 Usually such restrictions are quite limited.
-For instance, on Linux and macOS, `process.title` is limited to the size of the binary name plus the length of the command line arguments because setting the `process.title` overwrites the `argv` memory of the process.
+For instance, on Linux and macOS, `process.title` is limited to the size of the binary name plus the length of the command-line arguments because setting the `process.title` overwrites the `argv` memory of the process.
 Node.js v0.8 allowed for longer process title strings by also overwriting the `environ` memory but that was potentially insecure and confusing in some (rather obscure)